amandafloren/task-1/README.md

-# task-1 by Amanda Floorentina
+# task-1 by Amanda Florentina

 This repository contains submission to Pintu task no.1